-• Expand public access and spaces along the waterfront, inclusive of the development of a seawalk along the entirety of the Downtown waterfront; creation/expansion of parks and recreation areas at the Subport, Marine Park, the Little Rock Dump and elsewhere; and, improvement of environmental features at Gold Creek and the adjacent tidelands at/surrounding the Gold Creek o Integrate the waterfront and Downtown through preservation/expansion of view corridors, o Address traffic and congestion issues in Downtown and along South Franklin Street as they impact community residents and commercial, tourism, Downtown and recreation activities.
+- o Expand public access and spaces along the waterfront, inclusive of the development of a seawalk along the entirety of the Downtown waterfront; creation/expansion of parks and recreation areas at the Subport, Marine Park, the Little Rock Dump and elsewhere; and, improvement of environmental features at Gold Creek and the adjacent tidelands at/surrounding the Gold Creek Projection Zone. - o Integrate the waterfront and Downtown through preservation/expansion of view corridors, improvement of pedestrianways, and other approaches. - o Address traffic and congestion issues in Downtown and along South Franklin Street as they impact community residents and commercial, tourism, Downtown and recreation activities.